 For more hikes in Patagonia, check out my post “Hiking In Patagonia: 16 Incredible Trails.”

-These are some of the best tours of Perito Moreno that also include an ice trek:
+This is one of the best tours of Perito Moreno that also include an ice trek:

 What to wear for your Perito Moreno Glacier tour